The Dons fell to their first home defeat of the 2014/15 season after they were beaten 2-1 by Bradford City.

 Carruthers created the hosts’ first chance of that second period when a nice touch set up Reeves, who drew a smart save from Pickford courtesy of a low 20-yard drive.

 That proved to be the former’s last involvement as he was replaced on 53 minutes by Afobe, who was soon joined on the field by Bowditch after he came on for Reeves.

-The Dons’ task was made tougher just past the hour mark when Robinson was sent to the stands for a reason which was unclear.
+The Dons’ task was made tougher just past the hour mark when Robinson was sent to the stands for a reason which was unclear at the time.

 But his side continued to push for the equaliser and Powell fired over from inside the area after being picked out by Alli with just over 20 minutes remaining.

-Tom Hitchock was introduced in place of George Baldock as the Dons went for the broke in the final 15 minutes, but it was the first substitute Afobe who sent the men from MK1 forward next when he played in Bowditch, whose cross was luckily turned behind for a corner.
+Tom Hitchock was introduced in place of George Baldock as the Dons went for the broke in the final 15 minutes, but it was the first substitute Afobe who sent the men from MK1 forward next when he played in Bowditch, whose cross was luckily turned behind for a corner by a Bradford defender.
 From the resulting set-piece, Pickford gathered under pressure from Grigg.